Abhaycl/RoboND-Kinematics-1P2/README.md

 HT0_G = HT0_1 * HT1_2 * HT2_3 * HT3_4 * HT4_5 * HT5_6 * HT6_G

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

+Inverse kinematics problem of a robot manipulator is finding the joint angles of the robot by having the position and orientation of the end effector of the robot.
+Inverse kinematics problem of a serial manipulator is more important than the forward kinematics, as it is essential to move the gripper of the robot to a required position with a defined orientation in order to, for instance, grab an object in that position and orientation.

 Ok, now that I have the forward kinematics modeled it is time to tackle the real problem: calculate all joint angles for a trajectory, defined as an array of poses, calculated by MoveIt.